Working with labels

 Pipedrive creates default values for Person and Organization labels and three default labels for the Lead entity.

-For Person and Organization labels, the default values are color and label.
+For Person and Organization labels, the default values are

-• The label id is dynamic and not constant.
+is also dynamic and not constant.

-Default values of Person labels (values of color and label are set by default):
+Default values of Person labels (values of color

 "options":[